 Electronic devices of all kinds that are brought into school are the responsibility of the user.
 The school accepts no responsibility for the loss, theft or damage of such items.

-Staff and other stakeholders must not use their personal phones or devices to contact any students under 18.
+Staff must not use their personal phones or devices to contact any students under 18.

 Published content and WE Bridge Academy's website